alpyen/Overgrowth-Scripting-Helper/README.md

 - Live Search reconstructs full TreeView on each input change (should use last treeview though (while typing, not removing), much faster)
 - Live Search ignores last character
 - Live Search reacts on every keyhit, but should only on changed input
-- HelperWindow Font is not accepting styles like bold,italic etc.
-- Rewrite Config.cs
-- Add Check if Config.Load was true/false and showing a corresponding message that settings have been created.
-- No icons on SettingsWindow etc.
+- No icons on SettingsWindow (titlebar) etc.
 - parameters are being split wrong if they have defaults like uv_a = vec2(0, 0) (needs fix in Calltips too)
 - search filters too everything, even the parameters of a matched function (although it should show all)
 - Add Docs2XML (Calltip-Parser)